 We live in uncertain times with regard to the economy and the environment and we hope the conference stirred some positive support for herptiles on a national level.
 Continuing the positive note, field events were well-attended (by both people and herptiles) as well as our Species Groups social in Winchester [isn’t there a saying about ‘as drunk as a newt’?
 Eds].
 Shatterford Bottom, in the heart of the New Forest, was a fantastic venue for a summer evening walk listening to the raucous Marsh Frog, churring Nightjars, drumming Snipe and other nocturnal wildlife.
 On our trip to Boscombe, all participants were rewarded with stunning views of both Green and Wall Lizards.
 Remember HARG is always looking for members with even just a small amount of time to help run events, meetings and organise surveys.
 So if you’d like to get involved in some small way please get in touch.

-Click on the logo below to go to the Paypal subscription page Membership costs just £6.00 per year as a subscription that can be cancelled at any time.
+OR Membership costs just £6.00 per year as a subscription that can be cancelled at any time.
 Your membership will help HIWARG to protect the amphibians & reptile of Hampshire.
-Be aware of and take part in conservation opportunities across the county.
+Be aware of and take part in conservation opportunities, surveys and many other activities across the county.

 Click here to go directly to PayPal to subscribe as a member: